jgmhua/jgmhua/README.md

 To find out more, checkout my portfolio at [https://jessicahua.netlify.app/](https://jessicahua.netlify.app/)

 Currently, I am:
-- working on Concert Buddy with [Jenani](https://github.com/jenaniu)
+- working on Concert Buddy with my awesome friend and former colleague [Jenani](https://github.com/jenaniu),
 - continuing to work on Companionate; a skills-sharing platform/app that was my capstone project for the [Software Engineering boot camp at BrainStation](https://brainstation.io/online/software-engineering-bootcamp)

 Feel free to contact me for access to any of my repos!